 The DNA Type pull-down menu controls the type of DNA to process.
 At present, the DNA Grid User Item supports Y-DNA test results only.

 The Test Name property lists all the DNA tests supported by Second Site.
 By choosing a Test Name, you are instructing Second Site to favor that particular test.
 If a person has more than one DNA test result in the DNA Log, Second Site will use the named test.
 If a person does not have a DNA test result for the chosen test, Second Site will convert the first test result it finds to the preferred test.
 Conversion results will vary; see the DNA Test Result Conversion page.

-As of version 7.02, Second Site's modal value logic is subject to a marker comparison limitation that affects duplicated markers such as 464a/b/c/d.
+As of version 8.02, Second Site's modal value logic is subject to a marker comparison limitation that affects duplicated markers such as 464a/b/c/d.
 Second Site compares them as individual values whereas experts recommend reordering the values for maximum matching.
-This limitation will be removed in a future release.
+This limitation may be removed in a future release.

 The Modal Values pull-down menu controls whether and how Second Site computes modal values for all the test results in the grid.
 You can also compute modal values for each group of results; see the Modal Values property for the Edit DNA Group window.